Shandel05/NSG/README.md

 <img src="https://i.imgur.com/HPsYyps.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
 Within Wireshark, I filtered for ICMP (Internet Control Message Protocol) traffic and opened PowerShell to execute a command called ping.
 Ping utilizes ICMP, which is used by devices in a network to communicate problems within data transmition.
-I used ping to see if I can communicate with the Ubuntu VM using its private IP address and with google.com.
-Afterwards, I used a perpetual ping to the Ubuntu VM in order to see how network security groups work.
+I used ping to see if I can communicate with the Linux "Ubuntu" VM using its private IP address and with google.com.
+Afterwards, I used a perpetual ping to the Linux "Ubuntu" VM in order to see how network security groups work.
 </p>
 <br />